 |Admissibility||You must legally be allowed to enter Canada.|

 Another great feature of this program is that if you qualify, you can move to any province and territory in Canada except for Quebec.
 Remember, the French-speaking province of Quebec has its own immigration programs with different processes and requirements.

 Canadian Experience Class applications also do not need proof of settlement funds making the required documentation significantly less.
 This allows applications to be processed in as little as three to four months!

 How to Apply for the Canadian Experience Class

 Step 1 - Work in Canada for One Year

 You must have at least one year of Canadian work experience.
-Unfortunately, self-employment and work experience you earned while you were a full-time student does not count.
-However, work experience you obtained through temporary visas, like the Working Holiday Visa, do count towards this requirement.
+Unfortunately, the self-employment and work experience you earned while you were a full-time student does not count.
+However, the work experience you obtained through temporary visas, like the Working Holiday Visa, does count towards this requirement.

 Step 3 - Create Your Express Entry Profile

 Step 5 - Get Confirmation of Permanent Residence